mokimokheonpark/Puzzle-Bobble/README.md

 - Classic gameplay experience with simple and colourful graphics
 - Object-oriented design with modular components for easy maintenance and scalability.
-- Uses Depth First Search (DFS) Algorithm for matching and popping bubbles.
+- Depth First Search (DFS) Algorithm for matching and popping bubbles.
 - Progressive difficulty level with the descending wall increasing the challenge.
-- Supports keyboard controls for easy gameplay.
+- Keyboard controls for easy gameplay.
 - Fully customizable codebase to add new features and extend the game.

 ## Dependency